The 48 Laws of Power by Robert Greene is a modern day classic. It’s for people who aspire to achieve power or maintain their current power status.

 First published in 1998, its available in 24 different languages and has gone on to sell over 1.2 million copies in the U.S. alone and many more around the world.

-Although Greene has published another four bestselling books since The 48 Laws of Power, it remains his opus magnum.
+Although Greene has published another five bestselling books since The 48 Laws of Power, including his latest, The Laws of Human Nature, it remains his opus magnum.

 Political leaders, celebrities and hip-hop stars are fans of the book and it’s easy to understand why.
 Drawing on 3,000 years of history, it provides the reader with a variety of strategies to achieve power status.